 The Company is susceptible to seasonal volatility in its operating and financial results due to adverse weather conditions.
+The Company's financial results are directly affected by the seasonal nature of the North American oil and natural gas industry, particularly in portions of western Canada, the Williston Basin and the broader Rockies region in the United States.

-The Company's financial results are directly affected by the seasonal nature of the North American oil and natural gas industry, particularly in portions of western Canada and North Dakota.
-The first quarter incorporates the winter drilling season when a disproportionate amount of the activity takes place in western Canada and North Dakota.
-During the second quarter, soft ground conditions typically curtail oilfield activity in all of the Company's Canadian operating areas and its operating areas in North Dakota such that many rigs are unable to be moved due to road weight restrictions.
-This period, commonly referred to as "spring break-up", occurs earlier in the year in North Dakota and southeast Alberta than it does in northern Alberta and northeast British Columbia.
-Consequently, this is typically the Company's weakest three-month revenue period.
-Additionally, if an unseasonably warm winter prevents sufficient freezing, the Company might not be able to access wellsites and its operating results and financial condition could therefore be adversely affected.
-The demand for fracturing and well stimulation services may also be affected by severe winter weather in North America.
-In addition, during excessively rainy periods in any of the Company's operating areas, equipment moves may be delayed, thereby adversely affecting revenue.
-The volatility in the weather adds a further element of unpredictability to activity and utilization rates, which can have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+The first quarter incorporates the winter drilling season when a disproportionate amount of the activity takes place in these areas.
+During the second quarter, soft ground conditions typically curtail oilfield activity in all of the Company's Canadian operating areas and its operating areas in the Williston Basin and the broader Rockies such that many rigs are unable to be moved due to road weight restrictions.
+This period, commonly referred to as "spring break-up", is typically the Company's weakest three-month revenue period.
+Additionally, if it is an unseasonably warm winter such weather prevents sufficient freezing and the Company might not be able to access wellsites, thereby impacting the Company's operating results and financial condition.
+If the weather involves excessively rainy periods in any of the Company's operating areas, equipment moves may be delayed, thereby adversely affecting the Company's revenue.
+In addition, the fourth quarter is typically impacted by customer budget exhaustion and seasonal holidays in North America and Argentina coupled with severe winter weather in North America.
+Seasonal volatility due to weather conditions or customer budget exhaustion adds a further element of unpredictability to activity and utilization rates, which can have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.